Frequently Asked Questions

 Payment Methods

 I accept debit and credit cards, including HSA/FSA cards.
-I am not able to accept cash payments or payment via apps such as Venmo, PayPal, or Zelle.
+I am not able to accept cash or payment via apps such as Venmo, PayPal, or Zelle.

 Other Considerations